Freshman Learning Communities

 - Form friendships and study groups with fellow students early on

-- Connect with faculty advisor and teachers in their FLC
+- Connect with faculty advisor and teachers in their FLC/PLC

 - Transition more easily between high school and college life